AdobeDocs/workfront.en/help/workfront-basics/navigate-workfront/workfront-navigation/glossary-workfront-terms-p-r.md

   -->
   <tr>
    <td>Projected</td>
    <td> <p>An estimate of the timestamp of when the work will be completed based on the planned hours and percentage complete of a task.</p> <p>This refers to dates or Duration of tasks, issues, or projects.
-Usually, it designated dates and durations that are more true to the life of the work items, after some work has already been completed or some time has passed. </p> <p>For example, the Projected Completion Date of a task is the date when <span>Workfront</span> estimates that task will complete, based on how much work has been done on it so far, how many people are assigned to it, and how much time has passed since the start date.</p> </td>
+Usually, it designated dates and durations that are more true to the life of the work items, after some work has already been completed or some time has passed. </p> <p>For example, the Projected Completion Date of a task is the date when Workfront estimates that task will complete, based on how much work has been done on it so far, how many people are assigned to it, and how much time has passed since the start date.</p> </td>
   </tr>
   <tr>
    <td> <p>Proof Deadline</p> </td>
-   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), This field displays the day of the week, date, time of day, and year of the <span>proof</span> deadline.</p> </td>
+   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), This field displays the day of the week, date, time of day, and year of the proof deadline.</p> </td>
   </tr>
   <tr>
    <td> <p>Proof Decision</p> </td>
-   <td> <p>In reports that contain the Document Version object (such as a Document Version report&nbsp; and Proof Approval report), this field displays the decision status of the <span>proof</span> (pending, changes required, or approved)</p> </td>
+   <td> <p>In reports that contain the Document Version object (such as a Document Version report&nbsp; and Proof Approval report), this field displays the decision status of the proof (pending, changes required, or approved)</p> </td>
   </tr>
   <tr>
    <td> <p>Proof Name</p> </td>
-   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), this field displays the <span>proof</span> name.</p> </td>
+   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), this field displays the proof name.</p> </td>
   </tr>
   <tr>
    <td> <p>Proof Pages</p> </td>
-   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), this field displays the number of pages included in the <span>proof</span>.</p> </td>
+   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), this field displays the number of pages included in the proof.</p> </td>
   </tr>
   <tr>
    <td> <p>Proof Progress</p> </td>
-   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), displays the progress status of the <span>proof</span> (Sent, Opened, Commented, Decision Made).</p> <p>For more information, see <a href="../../../review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md#understanding-progress-and-status" class="MCXref xref">Proof progress overview</a> in <a href="../../../review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md" class="MCXref xref">Proof progress and status overview</a>.</p> </td>
+   <td> <p>In reports that contain the Document Version object (such as a Document Version report and Proof Approval report), displays the progress status of the proof (Sent, Opened, Commented, Decision Made).</p> <p>For more information, see <a href="../../../review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md#understanding-progress-and-status" class="MCXref xref">Proof progress overview</a> in <a href="../../../review-and-approve-work/proofing/proofing-overview/view-progress-status-proof.md" class="MCXref xref">Proof progress and status overview</a>.</p> </td>
   </tr>
   <tr>
    <td>Proofing</td>